McFlanky/McFlanky/README.md

 ## 👋 Hi, I'm Cole!
 - ⚙️ Micro-services, web servers, and blockchain software engineer
-- 💭 I'm learning Go, Rust, micro-services, and distributed systems at the moment <br/>
+- 💭 I'm learning about Rust, consensus algorithms and distributed systems at the moment <br/>
 - 🔑 I have a passion for cryptography and open source
 - 📘 B.S. in Software Engineering student